The 6 train is my worst enemy.

 I’m not trying to insinuate that I’m irresistible in New York, I’m just letting you know the men here are bold and they all appear to be fresh out of the pen.

 At least the ones in Spanish Harlem.

-The maintenance man in my building calls me “mama” on a regular basis, and I’ve totally come to love him and his gross affection towards Mosie, which probably discounts my frustration with the aforementioned topic.
+Side Note: The maintenance man in my building calls me “mama” on a regular basis, and I’ve totally come to love him and his gross affection towards Mosie, which probably discounts my frustration with the aforementioned topic.

 In an effort to keep my southern hospitality thriving, I keep my head buried in books and leave earphones in even if I don’t have anything playing through them.
 Keeping quiet isn’t really my style, but until I get a few dragons on my shoulder – I think it’s the safest way to travel.

 My subway war strategy enables me to catch up on lots of good reads I missed out on while reading required junk in undergrad like Start Something That Matters.

 (Please don’t send me to prison.
 I’m no Martha.) #thuglyfe

 P.S.
 There is a perk in not knowing anyone in the city – it’s that when I start tearing up from a cheesing short story, no one can judge me.
 I mean, they can judge me, but I will never have to see them again… so it doesn’t really give it much credit.

 They Kept Driving Faster and Outran the Rain (by B.J.
 Novak)